 - 1/2 ounce simple syrup

 - cherry garnish

 - Combine ground beef, blue cheese, salt, and garlic powder in a bowl.
 Thoroughly mix all ingredients together using your hands and form into 2 8 ounce burger patties (roughly 3/4 -1 inch thick).
 Lightly coat the edges of the burger with about 1 tablespoon of cracked black pepper (or to taste).
 More pepper will be slightly spicier.

 - On medium-high heat, grill for 6-7 minutes per side, flipping once, until fully cooked through (for medium).

 - Grill the entire slice of red onion for 2-3 minutes per side, separate slices when serving.
 Lightly toast the buttered buns flat side down.
 Top each burger with a slice of cheddar cheese for the last 30 seconds of grilling if desired.

 - Assemble burgers with leaf lettuce, beef patty, grilled red onion, and chipolte mayonnaise.

-- For the whiskey sour: Combine all ingredients except for the cherry in a cocktail shaker with ice.
+- Combine all ingredients except for the cherry in a cocktail shaker (affiliate) with ice.
 Shake vigorously for 30 seconds.
 Pour into a rocks glass over fresh ice.
 Garnish with cherry.